hotosm/tasking-manager/docs/developers/development-setup.md

 ### Backend

-The backend is made up of a postgres database and an associated API that calls various end points to create tasks, manage task state, and produce analytics.
+The backend is made up of a postgis database and an associated API that calls various end points to create tasks, manage task state, and produce analytics.

 #### Dependencies